-South Africa is professionalizing fast, especially in terms of how we look at Behaviour and Training for Companion Animals, and COAPE SA is proud to offer exceptional courses in this exciting field.
+Worldwide, the field of Animal Behaviour is professionalizing fast – especially in terms of how we look at methods used in Behaviour and Training for Companion Animals.
+COAPE is proud to offer exceptional courses that focus utilising the latest scientific approaches in this exciting field.

 Internationally, the modern approach to behaviour and training is rapidly evolving and moving away from treating pets with behaviour problems as having an illness and in need of medication or punishment.
 We have also moved away from treating each case in the same way using out-dated standardized treatment, and into a much more advanced and scientifically based approach.

 This new approach means working with all owners and their pets over a period of time to assist in resolving behaviour problems.
-This service has never been more needed in times when aggressive dogs especially are on increase and the human demands on pets are increasing and diversifying into not only the psychological relationships, but also when expecting our dogs to fulfil complex (and often contradicting) roles such as being our guard dogs and companion family animals at the same time.
+This service has never been more needed in times when behaviour problems in pets are on increase, and the human demands on pets are increasing and diversifying into not only the psychological relationships, but also when expecting our dogs to fulfil complex (and often contradicting) roles such as being our guard dogs and companion family animals at the same time.

-The Centre for Applied Pet Ethology in the UK (COAPE) has a long and well established history with some of the most prominent key players in the field of Animal Behaviour and training as their Directors.
-For more information on this, please visit www.coape.org.
+The Centre for Applied Pet Ethology (COAPE) has a long- and well-established history with some of the most prominent key players in the field of Animal Behaviour and training as our Partners.

-Please note that South African students cannot enrol directly through COAPE UK for any COAPE course and must enrol through COAPE SA.
+Please note that Polish speaking students cannot enrol directly through COAPE for any COAPE course and must enrol through COAPE Poland.